firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-07-30-the-staircase-to-the-moon.md

 "It's my destiny.
 I must be their bricks."

 She stared up at me with eyes of oceans.
-"All of her bricks and all of your bricks might reach the moon, but never the stars.
+"All of her bricks and all of your bricks might reach the Moon, but never the stars.
 Is it my destiny to become a staircase, too?"

 I wavered.
 My beautiful daughter.